SciPost logo

 The referee's reading is correct, $\sigma_Y$ is the reduced density matrix on $Y$ of the reference state.
 This is well-defined because, by the assumption of Lemma 5.5 [see 1(d)], $Y$ is embedded.
 We have added a note there.

-2.8) \emph{What does the notation $\dim \mathbb{V}(\mathcal{M})$, used e.g. in eq (5.8) mean?
-Does it refer to the Hilbert space of ground states on the manifold $\mathcal{M}$?}
+2.8) What does the notation $\dim \mathbb{V}(\mathcal{M})$, used e.g. in eq (5.8) mean?
+Does it refer to the Hilbert space of ground states on the manifold $\mathcal{M}$?

 Consistent with our use of the symbol $\mathbb{V}(\Omega)$ for other regions $\Omega$, $\dim \mathbb{V}(\mathcal{M})$ denotes the dimension of the Hilbert space of the information convex set of $\mathcal{M}$.
 (Usually we say $\dim \mathbb{V}_I(\Omega)$.
 Here, we omitted the lower index $I$ because it only allows to be the vacuum sector due to $\mathcal{M}$ being a closed manifold.)
 Indeed, we expect that this number is equal to the number of groundstates of the given topological order on $\mathcal{M}$, given a suitable reconstructed (parent) Hamiltonian.

-2.9) \emph{The notation in eq (6.4) is somewhat unclear.
-Do $\mathcal{C}{\rm point}$ and $\mathcal{C}$ refer to ${\cal C}X$ and ${\cal C}_Y$ or ${\cal C}$ and ${\cal C}_{\partial Y}$?}
+2.9) The notation in eq (6.4) is somewhat unclear.
+Do \$\mathcal{C}_{point}\$ and \$\mathcal{C}_{loop}\$ refer to \${\cal C}_X\$ and \${\cal C}_Y\$ or \${\cal C}_{\partial X}\$ and \${\cal C}_{\partial Y}\$?*

-Indeed there is a possible ambiguity in the notation ${\cal C}{\rm point}, {\cal C}$.
+Indeed there is a possible ambiguity in the notation \${\cal C}_{point}\$, \${\cal C}_{loop}\$.

-In the revision, we specify near equation (6.4) that they refer to ${\cal C}_X$ and ${\cal C}_Y$, respectively.
+In the revision, we specify near equation (6.4) that they refer to \${\cal C}_X\$ and \${\cal C}_Y\$, respectively.

-{\rm We seriously considered this possibility.
+We seriously considered this possibility.
 In the end, we decided that for the benefit of the reader completely uninterested in gapped boundaries, it would suffice to label the relevant sections with an asterisk.
-Moving all mention of gapped boundaries would have the drawback that the context of each part of the discussion would be lost. }
+Moving all mention of gapped boundaries would have the drawback that the context of each part of the discussion would be lost.

-\item Please address the requests for clarification in the Report above.
+2. Please address the requests for clarification in the Report above.

-\item Please elaborate on the relation between the unitarity of pairing matrix and remote detectability (more details provided in Weakness $#3$).
+3. Please elaborate on the relation between the unitarity of pairing matrix and remote detectability (more details provided in Weakness $#3$).

-Minor changes: \begin{enumerate} \item Some additional figures would be really helpful to better understand the second bullet point under the second example of bulk building blocks described under Example 4.7.
+Minor changes: 1.
+Some additional figures would be really helpful to better understand the second bullet point under the second example of bulk building blocks described under Example 4.7.
 In particular, an illustration of the following would be very illuminating: "[...] obtain the immersed region in question by merging a state on an immersed disk to the vacuum of the k disjoint embedded annuli".

 We updated the figure in Eq.~(4.9).
 Now, it shows the step of merging.
 Indeed, we find this makes the discussion illustrated better.

-\item The sentence above Proposition 4.12 is redundant and should be removed.
+2. The sentence above Proposition 4.12 is redundant and should be removed.

-\item Please use a darker green font for the phrase "this color" in the discussion following eq (6.1).
+3. Please use a darker green font for the phrase "this color" in the discussion following eq (6.1).
 The current one makes the words rather hard to read on a white background.

-\item In the last sentence of the Remark above Example 6.2, "the relation to" is redundant.
+4. In the last sentence of the Remark above Example 6.2, "the relation to" is redundant.

 List of changes